Microsoft's Mobile OpenJDK Distribution

 Beginning with Visual Studio 15.9 and Visual Studio for Mac 7.7, Visual Studio Tools for Xamarin has moved from Oracle’s JDK to a lightweight version of the OpenJDK that is intended solely for Android development.
 This is a required migration as Oracle is ending support for commercial distribution of JDK 8 in 2019, and JDK 8 is a required dependency for all Android development.

 You will always have an OpenJDK version that works for Android development.

 Downloading Oracle's JDK 9 or greater won’t affect the development experience.

 Reduced download size and footprint.

 No more issues with 3rd party servers and installers.

 If you’d like to move to the improved experience sooner, builds of the Microsoft Mobile OpenJDK distribution are available for you to test on both Windows and Mac.
 The setup process is described below, and you can revert back to the Oracle JDK at any time.

 On Mac, the mobile OpenJDK will be installed for you as part of the Android workload for new installs.
-For existing Visual Studio for Mac users, you will be prompted to install it as part of your update to 7.7.
+For existing Visual Studio for Mac users, you will be prompted to install it as part of your update.
 The IDE will prompt you to move to the new JDK, and will switch to using it at the next restart.